fl-sean03/NEC-PtNP-MDAnalysis/docs/scripts/binding_metrics.md

 *   `T_off_ns`: Total simulation time minus total residence time.
 *   `K_D`: Calculated as `T_off_ns / T_on_ns`.
 *   `DeltaG_kJ_per_mol`: Calculated using the formula `R * T * ln(K_D)`, where R is the ideal gas constant (8.314 J/(mol·K)) and T is the temperature (hardcoded as 453.0 K in the script).
 The result is converted to kJ/mol.

+## Timeframe-Specific Analysis

+When `--analysis-start-frame` and `--analysis-end-frame` are provided, the script will perform binding metrics calculations specifically within this frame range.

+1.  **Event Filtering:** Only residence events that overlap with the specified frame range `[analysis-start-frame, analysis-end-frame)` are considered.
+An event is included if its start frame is before the analysis end frame AND its end frame is after the analysis start frame.
+2.  **Duration Adjustment:** For events that overlap the frame range boundaries, their durations are adjusted based on the frames spent within the specified range.
+This adjusted duration in frames is then converted to nanoseconds using the `time_per_frame_ns` obtained from `simulation_info.json`.
+3.  **Minimum Residence Time Check:** After duration adjustment, events whose *adjusted* duration (in ns) falls below the value provided by `--min-res-time` are excluded from calculations.
+4.  **Effective Simulation Time:** The total duration of the specified analysis frame range (`analysis-end-frame - analysis-start-frame`) is calculated in frames and then converted to nanoseconds using `time_per_frame_ns`.
+This value is used as the effective simulation time (`T_sim`) for calculating metrics like `T_off_ns` and `K_D`.

+This allows for analyzing binding behavior within specific time periods without re-running the entire pipeline.